 For older cats, chronic constipation is due to their kidneys losing moisture.
 This is often a result of chronic kidney disease.
 Less moisture in the kidneys means less moisture in the stool which will make them hard to pass.
 Arthritis can also result in constipation as your cat gets a little older.
 It may hurt or cause them discomfort when they squat to defecate.
 This leads to a build-up of fecal matter in the lower GI tract.

 Younger cats can suffer from constipation without any discernible cause.
-Yet, every case of chronic constipation must be dealt with by a veterinary professional.
-As over time, the colon muscles can stretch, as the muscle stretches, your cat can develop a ‘megacolon’.
+Partially because of that, every case of chronic constipation must be dealt with by a veterinary professional.
+Over time, the colon muscles can stretch, as the muscle stretches, your cat can develop a ‘mega-colon’.
 That’s about as nice for your cat as it sounds.
-During an invasive surgical procedure, the surgeon will remove the colon completely.
-After the removal of the colon, the small intestine will be surgically attached to the anus.
-This may then mean that your cat is susceptible to chronic long-term diarrhea.

 It won’t necessarily reach that point.
 If your vet suspects constipation issues, the first port of call is to rule out kidney disease.
-If there is no evidence of underlying disease, your vet will recommend the high-fiber diet.
+If there is no evidence of underlying disease, your vet will recommend a high-fiber diet.
 Alternative options include stool softeners and fiber supplements.
 The fiber added to the diet will aid in increasing moisture in the stool, alongside bulking up the stool.

 Adding fiber to your cat’s diet is effective in treating early stages of constipation.
 If the condition is identified at a later stage, the damage may have already caused the colon to stretch.
 The stretching of the colon means that stools will be even bigger and harder to pass.
 At that stage, medication to increase intestinal motility will be prescribed.
 Most cats do well with this course of treatment, and can go on to lead happy, healthy lives!

-GI-related cancers often share similar symptoms with other gastrointestinal problems in cats.
-Which is why it is vital you seek treatment for any long-term or chronic issue.
+GI-related cancers often share similar symptoms with other cat gastrointestinal problems.
+That’s yet another reason why it is vital you seek treatment for any long-term or chronic issue.
 If your cat is vomiting, has chronic diarrhea, or is not accepting food, take them for a check over to put your mind at ease.

 The most common form of cancer affecting the GI tract is lymphoma.
 This can develop on its own, or be a progression from Inflammatory Bowel Disease.
 Cats aged between 9 and 13 are most likely to be diagnosed with lymphoma.

-In some cases, Lymphoma can respond to chemotherapy.
-Yet in most cases, your cat will need palliative care and medication.
+In some cases, lymphoma can respond to chemotherapy.
+The sad reality is that in most cases, your cat will need palliative care and medication.
 Whilst this medication will not cure the disease, it will aid your cat’s comfort.
-The medication will usually consist of immunosuppressants and/or steroids.
+The medication will usually consist of immuno-suppressants and/or steroids.

 Whilst it is natural for you to want to help your cat, at some point, you’ll have a tough decision to contend with.
 Your vet will always give you the best options available at every stage of your cat’s life.